 Rachel Carson’s seminal book Silent Spring, though famous for highlighting the effects of DDT and other organochlorine pesticides on ecological systems, as well as for its larger social role as a catalyst for the environmental movement, contains four chapters that discuss the impact of organochlorine pesticides on human health.

+So why do we now find ourselves talking about restoring a connection that has been there all along?
 One reason is the environmental movement itself, and the associated growth of Federal environmental law.
 Between 1969 and 1990, these laws created a new superstructure of responsibilities for both private actors and on State and local governments.
-This expansion led most States to spin off environmental programs into new separate cabinet level agencies.
+This expansion led most States to spin off environmental programs into new separate cabinet-level agencies.
 Many states followed the model of EPA, itself created primarily out of staff from the Department of Health, Education, and Welfare.

 There are good organizational reasons for doing this, but one consequence was that the links with state departments of health weakened, not out of antipathy or lack of concern, but just due to the normal imperatives of organizational behavior.
 Relationships between departments of public health and the environment can sometimes remind one of Churchill’s description of England and America: two peoples separated by a common language.